 You'll undertake detailed analytical work on data drawn from languages across the world, including looking for similarities and differences across languages, with the aim of discovering the core characteristics of human language.

 We offer research and teaching expertise in major areas within the language sciences, with particular strengths in bi/multilingualism, speech processing, psycholinguistics, language acquisition, sociolinguistics, language contact and change, pragmatics and discourse analysis.

-You can choose to focus on linguistics with phonetics, or combine it with philosophy, English language, or a major world language:
+You can choose to focus on linguistics or combine it with philosophy, English language, or a language:

-During your studies you'll have the chance to be trained to use our cutting-edge facilities including:
+During your degree, you'll have opportunities to be trained to use our specialist facilities including: